robenkleene/veep.vim/README.md

 ## Grep

-`:grep` commands.

 ### `:GrepSh[!]`, `:Gsh[!]`

-Populate the quick fix list with the result of a shell command.
+Run the builtin `:grep` command using the arguments as `grepprg`.
+This populates the quickfix list with the matching lines using `grepformat`.
 With a bang (`!`), it doesn't automatically jump to the first match.

 #### Example